ThinkingBeyond/BeyondQuantum-2025/Vamsi Krishna Charugundla and Nivaan Kaushal/README.md

 ## Conclusions
-In this project we demonstrate a quantum circuit-based approach for simulating fluid flow on a 2D grid.
-Each fluid cell is represented by a qubit, with superposition and entanglement modeling local interactions.
-Obstacle regions are excluded using binary masks, allowing realistic simulation of flow constraints.
-Quantum measurements are processed using normalization and Gaussian smoothing, revealing velocity patterns that closely match classical simulations.
-The results discussed above above confirm that quantum circuits can effectively capture essential features of fluid dynamics, offering a promising alternative for future simulation tasks.
+In this project, we developed and compared quantum and classical circuit-based frameworks for simulating fluid flow on a 2D grid.
+The quantum approach successfully replicated general flow behavior and demonstrated the feasibility of simulating fluid interactions using quantum states.
+However, while the quantum model showed potential for scalability in representing complex interactions, it incurred significantly longer computation times than the classical method.
+These results suggest that although quantum CFD holds theoretical promise, practical implementation will require improvements in quantum hardware and optimization techniques to achieve competitive performance.

 ## Future Improvements
     1. Extending the simulation to 3 dimensions.